tardate/LittleArduinoProjects/Electronics101/SwitchNFET/README.md

 # Digital Logic Switch - N-Channel Enhancement FET

-Using a small-signal FET as a switch, with turn-off delay.
+Using a small-signal n-channel MOSFET as a switch, with turn-off delay.

 Here's a quick video of the circuit in action: